usnistgov/dioptra/docs/source/tutorials/hello_world/part-0.rst

 .. admonition:: Learn More

-   * :ref:`how-to-customizing-the-deployment` - Learn about the deployment configuration options
+   * :ref:`how-to-prepare-deployment` - Learn about the deployment configuration options

 .. rst-class:: header-on-a-card header-steps